monsecc01/NYC_Bikesharing/README.md

 <img width="653" alt="checkout by gender" src="https://user-images.githubusercontent.com/81447450/123561764-f19ef400-d76f-11eb-8471-5df6b8424c8c.png">

-When observing the Bike Trips heatmap for each hour of the day , we see that more bike trips occur during the usual work start and end times (8 am -5 pm).
+When observing the Bike Trips heatmap for each hour of the day , we see that more bike trips occur during the usual work start and end times (8 am and 5 pm).
 This further supports the conclusion that bikes are used for commuting to and from work.
-On Saturday afternoons we also see high activity, this could be due to recreational bike riding around the city.
+On Saturday afternoons we also see high activity, although not as high compared to during the week, but this could be due to recreational bike riding around the city.

 <img width="374" alt="weekday per hour" src="https://user-images.githubusercontent.com/81447450/123568596-4485a500-d78a-11eb-83d7-c891ff0e4315.png">